Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

 ## **Phase 1: Firebase Project Configuration for Production**

 Your Firebase project (`kamperhub-s4hc2`) needs to be configured for live traffic.
-This involves securing your database and creating production-ready API keys.
+This involves securing your database, creating production-ready API keys, and setting up App Check.

 ### **Step 1.1: Secure Your Firestore Database**